Flexible Bayesian Nonlinear Model Configuration: Bayesian Generalized Nonlinear Models

 \paragraph{Strategy 2 (transform, then optimize, concave)} Like in Strategy 1, the weights $\bm{\alpha}^{out}_j$ are estimated conditionally on $\bm{\alpha}^{in}_j$, but now optimization is performed after applying the transformation $g_j(\cdot)$.
 In other words, the weights are obtained as maximum likelihood estimates for the following model:

 This strategy yields a particularly simple optimization problem if $\mathsf{h}^{-1}(g_j(\cdot))$ is a concave function, in which case the estimates are uniquely defined.
-If we want to use gradient based optimizers, we have to restrict $\mathsf{h}^{-1}(g_j(\cdot))$ to be continuous and differentiable in the regions of interest.
-Otherwise, gradient free optimization techniques have to be applied.
+If we want to use gradient-based optimizers, we have to restrict $\mathsf{h}^{-1}(g_j(\cdot))$ to be continuous and differentiable in the regions of interest.
+Otherwise, gradient-free optimization techniques have to be applied.